 4. Angular CLI: Learn Once, Scaffold Forever

 If you have a basic knowledge of Angular, you know that architecture consists of modules, components, services.
 Now, they all bound to each other via import, export, declaration, injection, and other techniques.
 Here’s the thing: it can really become messy to handle all imports by hand.
 Luckily, Angular CLI addresses the issue.

 Angular CLI is an Angular Console Line Interface, meaning you are going to use it right in your terminal.
 Angular CLI is excellent for scaffolding app modules, creating and injecting components into modules, building routing functionality, and many other tasks.
 Refer to the official Angular CLI website to find all the commands you can use.

 Another magnificent feature of Reactive Extensions is the rich set of operators the library provides.
 They can be divided into the following categories:

 - Error Handling;

 It seems like there is an RxJS operator for everything, doesn’t it?
 Reactive Extensions library comes as an individual package, but Angular has it in its core, so it’s a part of the framework ecosystem.
 You can learn more about the fascinating functionality RxJS exposes on the library website.

 The Bottom Line

-Professional Angular developer is not the one mastered the framework, but the one implemented it to create a decent software product.
+Professional Angular developer is not the one who mastered the framework, but the one who implemented it to create a decent software product.
 Consider your development technologies as tools, not objectives.
 This will help you to set your priorities and focus on what matters.
 If you are looking for Angular development services, reach out to our Gravum Angular developers.
 We have experience in creating Angular products for web, mobile, and desktop.
 Opt for Gravum Angular development team, make a firm step towards your software product success.